ARMmbed/mbed-webapp-example/README.md

 ### Dependency on mbed Device Server Java Client

-Example app build has a dependency to mbed Device Server Java Client used for calling mbed Device Server HTTP REST API.
-You can find the dependency defined in POM.xml that you can use on your own web application to ease up and streamline development.
+Example app build has a dependency to mbed Device Server Java Client library used for calling mbed Device Server HTTP REST API.
+You can find the dependency defined in the POM.xml file that you can use on your own web application to ease up and streamline development.

 Development